 Plus, we manage to encourage the huge diversity of beneficial insects who are the natural enemies to many of the garden's worst insect pests.
 Eager helpers, always hungry, and free!
 And don't forget the birds, amphibians, fish, reptiles, and mammals who are native to our prairie ecosystem.
 What do the animals need to be happy?
 What we all need - food, clean water, and a safe and pesticide-free place to live.

 The primary pollutant of Iowa's surface water is soil.
 Small upland wetlands like the one near the road at Abbe Hills Farm catch soil that might otherwise wash away by forcing runoff water to stand still for a while, allowing soil particles to settle out.
 Plant nutrients dissolved in the water are removed by the plants, like willows, that live along the edge of the shallow wetland and by the roots of the other native plants in the restored prairie that surrounds the wetland.
-Small upland wetlands like ours will one day be used all over Iowa to improve the quality and manage the quantity of the water that leaves our farms.
+Small upland wetlands similar to ours are now used all over Iowa to improve the quality and manage the quantity of the water that leaves our farms.
 Slowing water down and allowing it to soak into the soil also recharges our underground water at the same time that it significantly reduces the probability of damaging downstream flooding.

 The most basic component of a sustainable and healthy farm is healthy, rich soil with a living soil food web.
 Creating and maintaining healthy soil is our daily task.